-4 St John's School for the Deaf has its origins in 1978 when a Spiritan student, Patrick Nolan, on overseas pastoral experience, began working with hard of hearing children in an empty storage room in a mission compound.
-Today the school caters for some 220 students with a teaching staff of 35 persons and is part of the educa-
+4 One example among others is that of St John's School for the Deaf, in The Gambia, which has its origins in 1978 when a Spiritan student, Patrick Nolan, on overseas pastoral experience, began working with hard of hearing children in an empty storage room in a mission compound.
+Today the school caters for some 220 students with a teaching staff of 35 persons and is part of the educational outreach of the Diocese of Banjul.